rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7-image-security.md

 StackRox / Advanced Cluster Security (ACS) is deployed once at the cluster scope.
 It can be used to monitor multiple clusters.
 The ACS/StackRox operator is already deployed and configured in the cluster for you.

+Below is the URL to ACS (Available on Forecastle UI):

-> Redhat ACS UI: central-rhacs-operator.apps.devtest.vxdqgl7u.kubeapp.cloud/
+> Redhat ACS UI: **central-rhacs-operator.apps.devtest.vxdqgl7u.kubeapp.cloud/**

 1. Navigate to the Redhat ACS UI URL specified above and select Openshift as Auth Provider.
 Login via workshop.